You might have already heard of term life insurance policies with a 20 or 30-year term, but have you heard of a 25-year term life insurance package?

 You should buy at least 10 times your income in life insurance coverage.
 That tiny policy you’re getting through your employer, which might be one year’s worth of college tuition, just isn’t enough.

 If you’re the main source of income in your family, then your family won’t have enough money to get by and go to college if you just have a measly term life insurance policy through your employer.
 Ensuring you have enough coverage will allow them to live comfortably while they figure out how to move forward in their lives.

 It’s important to get coverage for both parents.
-Just because one is working, and one isn’t, it is no reason not to get life insurance coverage for the both of you.
+Just because one is working, and one isn’t, it is no reason not to get life insurance coverage for both of you.
 A parent that was taking care of the household is almost just as important as one that is bringing in money.
 A loss of either one can be devastating.
-For example, you might need to hire a nanny to replace your stay-at-home wife, or a tutor, or cook, even.
+For example, you might need to hire a nanny to replace your stay-at-home wife, a tutor, or cook, even.

 For a more accurate assessment of your life insurance needs, please see our life insurance calculator.

 Mistake #2: Taking Too Much Time To Get Coverage